polyfy/polylith/readme.md

 | Git   | As a [Git](https://git-scm.com/) dependency.
 Example: `clj-time/clj-time {:git/url "https://github.com/clj-time/clj-time.git", :sha "d9ed4e46c6b42271af69daa1d07a6da2df455fab"}` where the key must match the path for the library in `~/.gitlibs/libs` (to be able to calculate the `KB` column). |

 The KB column shows the size of each library in kilobytes.
-If you get the key path wrong or if the library hasn't been downloaded yet, then it will be set to zero.
+If you get the key path wrong or if the library hasn't been downloaded yet, then it will appear as `-`.
 One way to solve this is to force dependencies to be downloaded by executing something like this from the workspace root:
 ```
 clojure -A:dev:test -P